 If the body releases high levels of adrenaline, a person may experience a rapid heartbeat, high blood pressure, excessive sweating, anxiety, and heart palpitations.

-Blocking the release of these hormones lowers stress on the heart and reduces the force of the contractions of the heart muscle.
-In turn, it also takes pressure off the blood vessels in the heart, the brain, and the rest of the body.
+Blocking the release of these hormones lowers stress on the heart and reduces the force of the heart muscle contractions.
+In turn, it also takes pressure off the blood vessels in the heart, the brain, and body.

 Beta-blockers also obstruct the production of angiotensin II, which is a hormone that the kidneys produce.
-This relaxes and widens the blood vessels, easing the flow of blood through them.
+This relaxes and widens the blood vessels, easing the blood flow through them.

 Beta-blockers have a range of uses.
 The sections below outline some of them.